-A couple of weeks later, I found out I was pregnant with my second baby.
+A couple of weeks later, I discovered I was pregnant with my second baby.
 Whether that had anything to do with it, I don’t know.

-A decrease in your milk supply can signify you’re pregnant, but I also have known mothers who breastfeed throughout their pregnancy.
+A decrease in your milk supply can signify you’re pregnant, but I also have known many women who breastfed throughout their pregnancy.
 So it’s hard to say.

 The why can never really be answered.
 I tried to do all I could, but in the end, the right thing for my baby was to supplement with formula.
 I had to find a way to give up the breastfeeding guilt because it was exhausting.

-In the last 2 months of the year, I fed formula and introduced different solid foods.
-But, the formula was the main source of nutrition.
+In the last two months of the year, I fed formula and introduced different solid foods.
+But, the formula was the primary source of nutrition.

 I felt like I was explaining to everyone why I was feeding my baby formula.
 The question seemed to come up a lot.
 And feeling guilty about it in the first place, it felt natural to explain why.